AnnikaStein/SkewbSkills/README.md

 shuffled, use the checkbox "Shuffle scrambles".
 The checkbox "Use all colours" allows SkewbSkills to show you various colours so that you can practice to start the first layer with every color (to become CN).
 When you're ready with the customization, press "Generate Scramble + Colour" (or Space).
 A new scramble appears, both as a label containing the scramble sequence, and with a drawing.
-"Small warning": the more moves you select, the larger the files are that contain the scramble.
+*Small warning*: the more moves you select, the larger the files are that contain the scrambles.
 Therefore, it might take a little until the process is completed.
+In further versions, this should not be the case anymore.

 ## L2L Alg Trainer
 Select all the alg sets that you'd like to practice.
 SkewbSkills is going to shuffle (randomize) the order in which they appear.